Policy on Academic Integrity

 Giving or receiving assistance during an examination or in the preparation of other assignments without the authorization of the instructor.

 There are many possible instances of unauthorized assistance.
-Using cell phones and other electronic resources, any unauthorized notes during an exam, or use of generative artificial intelligence is prohibited unless the professor provides explicit permission.
+Using cell phones and other electronic resources, any unauthorized notes during an exam, or use of artificial intelligence is prohibited unless the professor provides explicit permission.
 Copying from another individual’s examination or providing information to another student during an examination is a breach of academic integrity.
-Soliciting, obtaining, possessing, or providing to another person an examination prior to the administration, or unauthorized use of generative artificial intelligence for the completion of exams or assignments is prohibited.
+Soliciting, obtaining, possessing, or providing to another person an examination prior to the administration of the exam, or unauthorized use of generative artificial intelligence for the completion of exams or assignments, is prohibited.

 Take-home exams, papers, and other outside work, such as online assignments, are the sole responsibility of the individual student.
-Certainly, the above regulations do not prohibit group study sessions and consultation with other students to clarify points under study.
+This does not prohibit group study sessions and consultation with other students to clarify points under study.
 In certain instances, a professor may permit and even encourage students to work together on certain projects.
 This is generally not the case when the work is represented as the student’s own effort.
-If the students have any questions they should ask the professor to provide clear guidelines regarding what assistance is authorized.
+If students have any questions they should ask the professor to provide clear guidelines regarding what assistance is authorized.

 3. INTERFERENCE: